Skip to navigation Skip to content

 The citizenship test encourages an applicant to gain an understanding of Australia's values, traditions, history, national symbols, the English language, and the responsibilities and privileges of citizenship.
 It is an important part of making sure migrants have the capacity to fully participate in the Australian community as citizens, and to maximise the opportunities available to them in Australia.
 It promotes social cohesion and successful integration into the community.

 Information required to pass the citizenship test is available in the book titled 'Australian Citizenship: Our Common Bond'.
-Resources has a link to this book.
+The Resources page has a link to this book.

 Application options